Diversity and Inclusion

 Marriage, Couple, and Family Therapy Program Diversity Statement

 Responsibility to social justice is reflected in the MCFT program mission, goals, and associated Student Learning Outcomes.
 It is integrated throughout every aspect of the program.
-Emphasis on equity and social justice aligns with the missions of the Lewis and Clark College, Graduate School, and Counseling Psychology department, including:
+Emphasis on equity and social justice aligns with the missions of the Lewis & Clark College, Graduate School, and Counseling Psychology department, including:

 - We are a community that commits itself to diversity and sustainability as dimensions of a just society.